Finding the True Frequent Itemsets: Previous work

 \citet{LiuZW11} conduct an experimental evaluation of direct corrections, holdout data, and random permutations methods to control the false positives.
 They test the methods on a very specific problem (association rules for binary classification).

-In contrast with the methods presented in the works above, ours do not employ an explicit direct correction for multiple hypothesis testing, and use all data to obtain more accurate results, without the need to resampling it to create random datasets.
+In contrast with the methods presented in the works above, ours does not employ an explicit direct correction depending on the number of patterns considered as it is done in traditional multiple hypothesis testing settings.
+It instead uses the entire available data to obtain more accurate results,without the need to re-sampling it to generate random datasets or to split the dataset in two parts, being therefore more efficient computationally.

-\citet{TeytaudL01} suggest the use of VC-dimension to bound the risk of accepting spurious rules extracted from the database.
-Although referring to them as ``association rules'', the rules they focus on involve ranges over domains and conjuctions of Boolean formulas to express subsets of interest.
-This is different than the transactional market basket analysis setting in our work.